Explore health content from A to Z.

 I need information about...

-Viral respiratory illnesses include colds, flu, and RSV.
+Viral respiratory illnesses include colds, the flu, and RSV.
 Treatment will focus on relieving your child’s symptoms and ensuring that the infection does not get worse.
 Antibiotics are not effective against viruses.
-Always consult with a doctor if your child has trouble breathing.
+Always consult with a health care provider if your child has trouble breathing.

-Feed your child plenty of clear, room-temperature fluids, such as water or apple juice.
+Feed your child plenty of fluids, such as water or apple juice.

 Make sure your child gets plenty of rest.

-Keep your infant’s nose clear, using a rubber bulb suction device to remove mucus.
+Keep your infant’s nose clear, using a rubber bulb suction device to remove mucus as needed.
+Avoid over-aggressively suctioning as this may cause more swelling and discomfort.

-Elevate your child’s head slightly with pillows to make breathing easier.
+Elevate the head of your child's bed slightly to make breathing easier.

 Run a cool-mist humidifier or vaporizer in your child’s room to keep the air moist and nasal passages clear.